aimat-lab/3DSC/README.md

 ```
 The command `make_3DSC` automatically runs through all stages of the matching and adaptation algorithm described in the paper: In step 0-2, the cif files, the Materials Project database and the SuperCon database provided under `superconductors_3D/data/source/MP` are cleaned.
 In step 3, the SuperCon entries and the crystal structures are matched based on their chemical composition.
 In step 4, artificial doping is performed for all matches where the relative chemical formula doesn't match perfectly.
 In step 5, the chemical composition and the three-dimensional crystal structure are featurized using the MAGPIE and the Disordered SOAP algorithm.
 The latter is an extension of the SOAP algorithm which is described in the SI of our paper.
 Finally, matches are ranked and only the best matches are kept.
 Note that in general multiple matches can be ranked equally and will all end up in the final 3DSC dataset.
 Also note that step 5 (featurization) is usually skipped, except if you manually install the needed python packages(see requirements.txt).

 The intermediate data will be saved under `superconductors_3D/data/intermediate/MP` and the final data will be saved under `superconductors_3D/data/final/MP`.
-Running this command with 1 core needs about 0.5h.

 #### The 3DSC<sub>ICSD</sub>
 The 3DSC<sub>ICSD</sub> is generated in the same way as the 3DSC<sub>MP</sub>, but with the flag `-d ICSD`.
 However, due to licensing reasons, the full data of the ICSD is not provided in this directory.
 Instead, we provide 13 ICSD structures in this repository to show the general structure of the data.
 Also, we provide the ICSD IDs of all structures in the final big 3DSC<sub>ICSD</sub> dataset from the paper under `superconductors_3D/data/final/ICSD/3DSC_ICSD_only_IDs.csv`.
 Thus, it should be easy for you to recreate the dataset and check if you get the same data.